 The Company is the holding company of the AAK Group, and its activities consist mainly of joint Group functions connected to the development and management of the Group.
-The Parent employs personnel with skills and competencies to execute group-wide financing, accounting, information, human resources and IT.
+The Parent employs personnel with skills and competencies to execute treasury activities, accounting, information, human resources and IT.
 The Parent is also responsible for Group strategy and risk management, and provides legal and tax-related services to Group companies.
 The costs of Group Functions have increased, primarily on account of research and development initiatives.
 This innovation initiative is an important part of AAKtion.

-The Parent's invoicing in 2014 amounted to SEK 74 million (72 million).
-The profit after financial items amounted to SEK 79 million (1,061 million).
-Interest-bearing liabilities minus cash and cash equivalents and interest-bearing assets were SEK -803 million (-661 million).
-Investments in intangible non-current assets and property, plant and equipment amounted to SEK 1 million (0).
-The Parent had a total of 26 (21) employees as at 31 December 2014.
+The Parent's invoicing in 2015 amounted to SEK 80 million (74).
+The profit after financial items amounted to SEK 1 million (-4).
+Interest-bearing liabilities minus cash and cash equivalents and interest-bearing assets were SEK -1,007 million (-803).
+Investments in intangible non-current assets and property, plant and equipment amounted to SEK 4 million (1).
+The Parent had a total of 29 (26) employees on December 31, 2015.